Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is Tennessee Tax-Friendly at Retirement?
 Somewhat

-Norris' scenic location, lake recreation, low crime rate, visually-appealing layout, pretty central square, small town charm, community spirit and proximity to a large city with amenities make it worth a look at retirement time.
+Norris' scenic location, nearby lake recreation, low crime rate, pretty central square, community spirit, sense of history and proximity to a large city with amenities make it worth a look at retirement time.

 Explorer DeSoto visited this area in 1540, and in 1763 England won the land by winning the Indian Wars.
 Early pioneers named the new state Franklin, and in the mid-1780s, the region was allowed to send representatives to the legislature.
 The state joined the union in 1796 and the Confederacy during the Civil War.
 Many residents remained pro-Union and the state was the scene of extensive fighting.

 Today the majority of Tennessee locals live in urban areas.
 Textiles, chemicals, electrical machinery, leather goods and furniture are the state's primary products.
 Tennessee also produces a lot of tobacco, but other income is derived from dairy products, livestock, nursery and greenhouse products, as well as cotton.

 A few of the state's points of interest are the Great Smoky Mountains National Park, the Hermitage (home of Andrew Jackson), the American Museum at Oak Ridge (atomic energy), three national military parks, and Rock City Gardens (in Chattanooga).

 Persons 65 years old and over - 15%

 High school graduates, percent of persons age 25+ - 85%

 Bachelor's degree or higher, pct of persons age 25+ - 24%